Quality feedback is essential in virtually any creative endeavor, and we’d certainly consider software programming a creative endeavor.

 “Questions can lead to better understanding and allow the developer to explain their reasoning or consider alternative approaches,” Ashmore says.

-Similarly, Stone recommends that reviewers avoid dogmatic beliefs or statements in their feedback.
+Similarly, Stone recommends reviewers avoid dogmatic beliefs or statements in their feedback.
 Unless a particular line of code is going to break something, treat feedback as suggestions rather than mandates.

 “Instead of saying ‘do this’ or ‘do that,’ we stick to a more open, collaborative, brainstorming-style approach," Stone says. “[Try] ‘what do you think of this?’”